 Under our sanctuary policy, all city departments and employees, including the Berkeley Police Department, have agreed to not comply with ICE officers who don't have a valid judicial warrant.
 We will also not request or provide any information about individuals’ immigration status.

 No matter who is our president, everyone living in the Unites States has certain basic rights under the Constitution, including undocumented immigrants.

 Please call the Alameda County Immigration Legal & Education Partnership (ACILEP) hotline at (510) 241-4011 if you see or suspect ICE activity.

 Soon after coming into office, Mayor Arreguin formed a Sanctuary City Task Force as a way to develop policies and programs to protect our immigrant and undocumented community.

 Members include Centro Legal de la Raza, East Bay Community Law Center, East Bay Sanctuary Covenant, Berkeley Organizing Congregations for Action, Arab Resource and Organizing Center, The Multicultural Institute, Berkeley Unified School District, and many other community partners.

 The Mayor’s office also recognizes other community efforts to protect immigrants, including the Alameda County Immigration Legal & Education Partnership (ACILEP), which provides rapid response and legal services to people threatened by ICE.

-ACILEP and the San Francisco Bar Association are holding trainings throughout Fall 2017 for people who want to become volunteer responders to resist the raids and deportations.
+ACILEP and the San Francisco Bar Association are holding trainings regularly for people who want to become volunteer responders to resist the raids and deportations.

 Through the dedication of these and many other organizations and individuals, our community will remain a safe space.